How to switch energy supplier if you’re a tenant

 If your landlord manages your energy bills this will usually be covered in the final payment of rent.

 Once you’ve decided you want to switch and have informed your landlord, finding a better deal is easy when you compare the market with bonkers.ie.
+Our comparison service lets you compare deals across all of Ireland’s energy suppliers nationwide.

 Here’s how to find a better energy deal: